Savas Dimopoulos: Education and career

 Dimopoulos studied as an undergraduate at the University of Houston.
 He went to the University of Chicago and studied under Yoichiro Nambu for his doctoral studies.
 After completing his Ph.D. in 1979, he briefly went to Columbia University before taking a faculty position at Stanford University in 1980.
 During 1981 and 1982 he was also affiliated with the University of Michigan, Harvard University and the University of California, Santa Barbara.
 From 1994 to 1997 he was on leave from Stanford University and was employed by CERN.

-Dimopoulos is well known for his work on constructing theories beyond the Standard Model, which are currently being searched for and tested at particle colliders like LHC at CERN and at experiments all over the world.
+Dimopoulos is well known for his work on constructing theories beyond the Standard Model, which are currently being searched for and tested at particle colliders like the LHC at CERN and at experiments all over the world.
 For example, in 1981 he proposed a softly broken SU(5) GUT model with Howard Georgi, which is one of the foundational papers of the Minimal Supersymmetric Standard Model (MSSM).
 He also proposed the ADD model of large extra dimensions with Nima Arkani-Hamed and Gia Dvali.